paqman/starter-kit/README.md

 ## Linqjs *v.
 2.2.0.2*
 Ultimate framework when you have to deal with set of datas.
 Allow you to "query" you tabs as with sql.
 It compiles the methods of the .NET LINQ Framework.

+## jQuery *v.
+2.0.2*
+Known all around the world, jQuery is a fast, small, and feature-rich JavaScript library.